-- Develop a home budget – now and future monthly operating costs which include:
+- Develop a general home budget – now and future monthly operating costs which include:

 - Mortgage (compared to rent now) will likely be your main expense each month

-- How much can you comfortably afford per month/week?
+- How much can you comfortably afford to pay per month/week?

 - This is up to you, not how much your bank will lend you.
 Be realistic!

-- Discuss budget and current/projected means with your broker/partner/family
+- Discuss budget and current & projected costs with your broker/partner/family

 - Establish a timeline: